AFewDragons/DragonState/README.md

 * Access via Scriptable Objects in the project hierachy
 * Create your own state types
 * Base states for int/float/string/bool included
+* Manipulate state in editor window for testing

 ### Install